 Take your career in education to the next level.
 You could become a fully qualified teacher in just three years.

-If you’re currently working as a Teacher’s aide, School Learning Support Officer (SLSO), Aboriginal Education Officer (AEO), or other school support personnel in a primary or secondary school, you already make a difference in young people’s lives every day.
+If you’re currently working as a teacher’s aide, School Learning Support Officer (SLSO), Aboriginal Education Officer (AEO), or other school support personnel in a primary or secondary school, you already make a difference in young people’s lives every day.

 At Charles Sturt University, we have a two-step dedicated pathway that allows you to become fully qualified to teach in either primary or secondary school.
 With relevant TAFE qualifications or other university studies, you can receive credit and fast-track your journey to becoming a teacher.

-Here’s how it works.
+Here's how it works

-Step one
+Step 1

 Enrol in the Bachelor of Educational Studies